rbergenl/_Alpha/README.md

     - Setup access to new Git Repository
     - Setup access to new Docker Registry
     - Setup integration between Sentry and Gitlab
-- Do the following for each project: admin, app, base, ui, webapp and website:
+- Do the following for each project: admin, app, base, cms, ui, webapp and website:
     - Create a new *blank* project with name `<Reponame>` in the Gitlab Group.
     - Import the `issues-seed.csv` at the Issues section in Gitlab and follow those instructions when applicable.